chilcano/mtls-apps-examples/README.md

 how to fix it, please visit the web page mentioned above.
 ```

-That means `curl` (client) can not get validate the REST service's TLS certificate because the client don't have or don't trust the CA that issued the REST service certificate.
+That means `curl` (client) can not get validated the REST service's TLS certificate because the client don't have or don't trust the CA that issued the REST service certificate.
 And if you open `https://localhost:9443/greeting` in your browser (another client) you will get similar error (see below image).

 ![](img/mtls-java-1-err-cert-authority-invalid.png)